mv4zz/mkz-tool/README.md

 # mkz 💻

-mkz is a lightweight command-line tool designed to simplify and automate tasks on windows systems.
+mkz is a lightweight tool designed to simplify and have some fun during tasks on windows systems.
 it runs directly through a `.bat` file, making setup fast and hassle-free.
 ‎ ‎
 ‎ ‎